Ajfriel86/HangManGame/README.md

 ## Credits

-   - [CPPSecrets](https://cppsecrets.com/users/5617971101051071011161151049711410997484852494964103109971051084699111109/Hangman-Game-using-Python.php): This site was the inspiration for creating this hangman game.
+- [CPPSecrets](https://cppsecrets.com/users/5617971101051071011161151049711410997484852494964103109971051084699111109/Hangman-Game-using-Python.php) : This site was the inspiration for creating this hangman game
+- [How to build HANGMAN with Python in 10 MINUTES](https://www.youtube.com/watch?v=m4nEnsavl6w) : This was used to help with understanding the game in greatrer detail while using Python to create the game
+- [How To Print Colored Text in Python (Colorama Tutorial)](https://www.youtube.com/watch?v=u51Zjlnui4Y) : This was used to help understand the use of colorama for changing the colour of the text on the terminal screen
+- [Corey Schafer ](https://www.youtube.com/@coreyms) : Corey's YT channel was used to explore in greater detail the Python language and the use of OOP for this language
-   - [Simple-Terminal-Window](https://pypi.org/project/simple-term-menu/): This creates simple menus for interactive command line programs
+- [Simple-Terminal-Window](https://pypi.org/project/simple-term-menu/) : This creates simple menus for interactive command line programs
-   - [Random](https://docs.python.org/3/library/random.html): This was used to help select a random word from the word dictionary file
+- [Random](https://docs.python.org/3/library/random.html) : This was used to help select a random word from the word dictionary file
-   - [Gitnux](https://blog.gitnux.com/code/python-clear-console/): This was used to help clear the terminal window
+- [Gitnux](https://blog.gitnux.com/code/python-clear-console/) : This was used to help clear the terminal window
-   - [Iuliia Konovalova](https://github.com/IuliiaKonovalova): I would like to give credit to my mentor for her guidance and inspiration while completing this project.
+- [Iuliia Konovalova](https://github.com/IuliiaKonovalova) : I would like to give credit to my mentor for her guidance and inspiration while completing this project.
 Iuliia helped to point me in the direction that I needed to complete this project